danielagranadosrivera/offshore-mam-factories-dataset/README.md

 All datasets are provided as **comma-separated values (CSV)** files.

-Files can be loaded using most scientific computing tools, including:
+The files can be loaded using most scientific computing tools, including:

 - Python (pandas)
 - R